nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 - Define a deprecation policy that will serve our users better
 - Build a dashboard showing usage of deprecated GraphQL fields
-- Log queries using deprecated GraphQL fields in Elastic

 ### Ensure consistency with the rest of the codebase